nknetsky/ABASliceDownloader/README.md

 # ABASliceDownloader

-Automatically download a full set of ISH images of a gene
+Automatically download the full set of ISH images of a gene of interest

 -   Latest modified date: February 28, 2020
 -   Latest version: v0.2